-During the quarter, the Fund returned -7.2%, against the PIMFA Balanced Index that returned -2.2%.
+During the quarter, the Fund returned -8.8% against the PIMFA Growth Index that returned -1.7%.
 Relative underperformance was driven by stock selection within UK equities.
 The first quarter of 2022 can be characterised as a period of sustained abnormal negative returns for most financial assets.
 It has been a challenging environment for long-term investors.

-The quarter began with concerns that Central Banks had fallen behind the curve in raising interest rates to keep inflation at bay.
+the curve in raising interest rates to keep inflation at bay.
 The baton was passed to fears around the Russian invasion of Ukraine and the possibility that peacetime across much of the world had been taken for granted by more than one generation.
 Then, second order concerns from Russian actions arose in the form of the dramatic price rises in a number of commodities that are produced, refined or transported through Eastern Europe.
-Finally, this returned investors to worries that Central Banks would need to walk the tight rope of raising interest rates in order to control the resultant costpush inflation without causing an increasingly fragile global economy to falter.
+Finally, this returned investors to worries that Central Banks would need to walk the tight rope of raising interest rates in order to control the resultant cost-push inflation without causing an increasingly fragile global economy to falter.